Our contributor Abby Spector, who is majoring in Feminine/Gender/Sexuality Studies at Wesleyan University, confesses her love for body hair:

 - My sister and mom, two of the most beautiful people I know, do not shave.
 Actually, I didn’t know it was a custom until I got to middle school and my friend insisted that we (she) shave my peach fuzz legs.

-- The first guy I slept with told me I had to shave or else he wouldn’t go down on me.
+- The first guy I dated told me I had to shave or else he wouldn’t go down on me.
 I hate him.
-My bushy bush is my way of laughing in his face.
+How would he feel if a girl told him to wax all his parts to a smoothness only achieved by a Ken doll?
+My bushy nature is my way of laughing in his face.

-- My current boyfriend doesn’t mind.
+- Besides, my current boyfriend doesn’t mind.
 Why should he?
-He isn’t exactly bare down there, either.
+He isn’t exactly bare either.
+First guy should take notes.

 - I am bisexual.
 The armpit hair works like a calling card to the lesbian community.